How to register

 Please note that students who are on Time Limitation, or who have outstanding holds or fees and fines from previous terms will not have access to registration or course changes.
 Please also note that successful completion of registration is contingent upon acceptable academic standing in the previous session.

 The University Course Calendar provides an exhaustive list of the courses that exist or that may be offered, while information about course offerings for the current or upcoming session can be found on Minerva in the Class Schedule section.
 In addition, many units publish detailed syllabi related to the courses being offered in the current or upcoming terms on their own websites.
 Having trouble finding what you're looking for?
-Contact your Graduate Program Director or Secretary.
+Contact your Graduate Program Director or Coordinator.

-Registration/withdrawal policies & procedures
+Registration policies & procedures

 Students looking for information about course registration/withdrawal policies should refer to the Regulations section of the Graduate e-calendar.
 Among other things, this section includes information about the course change period and course withdrawal policies.